Programming & Data Processing

 • Zero-padded numbers like 001, 002, 003 for file naming conventions.

-• Custom separators like newlines for pasting into a text file, or commas for CSV data.
+• Custom separators like newlines for text files, or commas for CSV data.

 • Custom increments like 0, 5, 10, 15 for stepped sequences.

-Navigate to the Create Custom List page.
-The interface loads instantly — no sign-up or download needed.
+Go to the Create Custom List page.
+It loads right away, no sign-up or download required.

-• Prefix — An optional text string prepended to each item.
-For example, entering User produces User1, User2, etc.
+• Prefix — Optional text added before each item.
+Entering User produces User1, User2, etc.

 • Start — The number your list begins at.
-Set this to 0, 1, 100, or any integer you need.
+Could be 0, 1, 100, whatever you need.

 • Count — How many items to generate.

-• Separator — The character(s) placed between items: comma, newline, tab, space, or a custom string.
+• Separator — What goes between items: comma, newline, tab, space, or something custom.

-• Zero-padding — Pads numbers with leading zeros to a fixed width, so 1 becomes 001 when padding is set to three digits.
+• Zero-padding — Pads numbers with leading zeros to a fixed width, so 1 becomes 001 when you set padding to three digits.

 Click the generate button.
-Your list appears in the output area, ready to copy to your clipboard and paste wherever you need it.
+Your list shows up in the output area.
+Copy it to your clipboard and paste it wherever you need.

-Suppose you need a list of five items prefixed with Item, starting at 1:
+Say you need five items prefixed with Item, starting at 1:

 Input settings: